People are multi-faceted

 The DISC profile is a great way to understand natural behavioural tendencies, which may contribute to the judgment of a candidate's suitability for promotion into a leadership role.
 People use DISC to determine if there is an apparent mis-match between the role and the internal candidate's natural behaviour, as well as a development tool when preparing individuals be ready for the hand over of responsibilities from one leader to the next.

-Values are those things that are of primary interest to us, causing us to move toward their fulfillment.
+Values are those things that are of primary interest to us, creating an inner driver that causes us to move toward their fulfillment.
 Our values also shape what we dislike and will try to avoid.
 This means that our values are the primary source of our motivations.
 Understanding someone’s core values is key to finding work where they will be motivated and engaged.
 Having a discussion about values is the first and most important task of good career planning.

 This assessment measures 5 core dimensions of EI.

 EQ is at the centre of job performance and making good career decisions.
 With an emotional intelligence development plan, leaders will learn how to improve their own performance by identifying and targeting the skills that have the most significant impact on performance within their role — as well as any role they might be required to fill.
 The EQ profile makes this transition smoother and easier.

 This assessment measures 25 competencies or soft skills.